barebox/barebox/Documentation/boards/stm32mp.rst

 SYSRAM and executed.
 The FSBL sets up the SDRAM, install a secure monitor and then the second stage boot loader (SSBL) is loaded into DRAM.

-When building barebox, the resulting ``barebox-${board}.stm32`` file has the STM32 header preprended, so it can be loaded directly as SSBL by the ARM TF-A (https://github.com/ARM-software/arm-trusted-firmware).
-Each entry point has a header-less image ending in ``*.pblb`` as well.
-Additionally, there is a ``barebox-stm32mp-generic.img``, which is a header-less image for use as part of a Firmware Image Package (FIP).
+When barebox is built, a ``barebox-stm32mp-generic.img`` is generated, which is a header-less image for use as part of a Firmware Image Package (FIP).
+This image can be used together with the device tree of any enabled board.
+This is very similar to ``barebox-dt-2nd.img`` with the difference that it can cope with being placed at the start of DRAM and reads the size of the DRAM out of the DRAM controller.

+Depending on enabled options, the build may also generate a number of ``barebox-${board}.img`` images.
+These images ship multiple device trees, which is not feasible when using ``barebox-stm32mp-generic.img`` with a single device tree.
+It's up to the integrator which image they want to use depending on whether supporting multiple boards with the same FIP is desired or not.

 barebox images are meant to be loaded by the ARM TF-A (https://github.com/ARM-software/arm-trusted-firmware).
 FIP images are